GoldenPepperoni/PathFollowing-Controllers/README.md

 Key features:
 - The fixed wing UAV was modelled and simulated as part of [PyFlyt](https://github.com/jjshoots/PyFlyt), more information on the physics and flight model can be found there.
 - Path planning was done by generating a Dubin's path for a set of waypoints.
-- Carrot chasing path following algorithm was implemented to follow the generated path.
-(NLGL coming soon!)
+- Carrot chasing and [Non-linear Guidance Law](http://acl.mit.edu/papers/gnc_park_deyst_how.pdf) path following algorithm was implemented to follow the generated path.
 - Lower level controls (Elev, Ail, Rud, Thr) were performed by a LQR controller with references from the path following algorithms.
 - Linearised state space matrices of the longitudinal and lateral dynamics used for the LQR controller were obatained from XFLR5 stability analysis.
+- Gif generator to visualise simulation in real time
+- Plot generator to provide illustration of trajectory, control traces and zero-pole plots.
+- Comparison tool for obtaining performance statistics between algorithms, such as tracking error (IAE, ISE and ITSE) and 3D spatial trajectory comparison

 ## Installation